 As of year-end, CUDIC continues to use a hybrid office model with staff working from home and in the office.
-CUDIC's main focus is on protecting the memberowners deposits and assessing risks in credit unions by doing onsite reviews.
-Despite the pandemic, Analysts continued to do on-site reviews and all scheduled, and one deferred, loan reviews, were completed by year end.
-Except for a couple of deferrals, all other internal reviews were also, completed.
-Throughout the review process, all of the appropriate COVID-19 protocols were strictly followed, and Credit Unions were very cooperative and helpful.
+CUDIC's main focus is on protecting the member-owners' deposits and assessing risks in credit unions by doing onsite reviews.
+Despite the pandemic, Analysts continued to do onsite reviews and all scheduled loan reviews were completed by year end.
+Because of other exceptional work demands, some of the internal reviews had to be deferred.
+Throughout the review process, all of the appropriate Covid-19 protocols were strictly followed, and Credit Unions were very cooperative and helpful.
 A sincere thank you is extended to all CUDIC staff and contract employees for their excellent work during these very difficult times.
-It is most appropriate that we extend a special thank you to CEO Mike Hurley for his superior work ethic and his outstanding leadership.

-Because the CUDIC Board is small, most of the meetings throughout the year were held in person while adhering to all Public Health COVID guidelines.
-Four quarterly Board meetings were held plus a halfday session to review the 2020-2023 strategic plan.
-Additionally, all of the committees were able to meet.
-Between Board meetings, the CEO kept the members up to date by issuing board bulletins.
+Since the CUDIC Board is comprised of seven Directors, most of the meetings throughout the year were held in person while adhering to all Public Health Covid-19 guidelines.
+Four quarterly Board meetings were held plus a half-day session to review the 2020-2023 Strategic Plan.
+Additionally, all Committees were able to meet during the year.
+Between Board meetings, our CEO kept board members up to date by regularly issuing Board Bulletins.
+Also, scheduled bi-weekly calls and numerous ad hoc calls continued throughout the year between the CEO and Chair.

 The relationship with the Office of the Superintendent of Credit Unions, Atlantic Central and CUDIC continues to be of great importance.
-Atlantic Central's CEO and the Superintendent of Credit Unions normally attend each of our Board meetings and they meet regularly with CEO Mike Hurley.
-Our relationship with these two organizations is very positive and we extend our thanks to Superintendent Dave McCarron and CEO Mike Leonard for this.
-We were very pleased to hear and extend our congratulations to Dave McCarron on his permanent appointment as Superintendent of Credit Unions.
-Superintendent McCarron attended all four of our Board meetings and CEO Leonard attended two.
-The third meeting saw Atlantic Central Vice-President, Corporate Services and Chief Legal Officer Brenda Roberts-Harmon attend on behalf of CEO Mike Leonard and at another meeting she accompanied CEO Mike Leonard.
-Mr. Leonard announced that he plans to retire in May 2022, and we want to extend to him our best wishes for his well-deserved retirement.
-Mike Leonard was a tremendous leader and the credit union system benefitted greatly from his hard work, his dedication, his initiatives and his ability to work well with everyone.
-He certainly is going to be missed.
+Atlantic Central's CEO and the Superintendent of Credit Unions normally attend each of our Board meetings and they meet regularly with CEO, Mike Hurley.
+Our relationship with these two organizations is very positive and we extend our thanks to Superintendent Dave McCarron and, now retired, CEO Mike Leonard for this.
+We look forward to continuing this positive relationship with Atlantic Central's new CEO, Paul Masterson.
+Mr. Masterson only started his new role in November, and we look forward to his attendance at future Board meetings.

-Ongoing professional development for Board members is an important part of our mandate.
-When circumstances permitted, we scheduled a PD session following each board meeting.
-Also, this year, all Board members completed a virtual IT training program, and in 2022 we will be considering taking some of the offerings provided by the Institute of Corporate Directors.
+Ongoing professional development (PD) for Board members is an important part of our mandate.
+When circumstances permitted, we scheduled a PD session following each Board meeting.
+Also, this year, CUDIC became a member of the Institute of Corporate Directors (ICD) which allows staff and Board members to participate in the various training opportunities they provide.
+All Board members completed cyber security awareness courses this year.